AgentDS Technical Report: Benchmarking the Future of Human-AI Collaboration in Domain-Specific Data Science: Empirical Findings from AgentDS

 Our benchmark reveals concrete evidence of agentic AI limitations.
 Despite their fluency in code generation and data manipulation, agentic AI consistently underperform on domain-specific data science tasks, as discussed in Section~\ref{sec:AI-only}.
 Several failure modes emerge:

-\textbf{Inability to leverage multimodal signals.} In challenges involving images, such as challenge 2 in insurance, food production, and commerce, AI agents fail to extract or appropriately utilize visual features.
-Human data scientists, by contrast, recognize when image-based signals matter and employ domain-specific computer vision techniques (e.g., DINOv3~\cite{simeoni2025dinov3}, ResNet50~\cite{resnet}).
+\textbf{Inability to leverage multimodal signals.} In challenges involving images, such as challenge 2 in insurance and commerce, AI agents fail to extract or appropriately utilize visual features.
+Human data scientists, by contrast, recognize when image-based signals matter and employ domain-specific computer vision techniques (e.g., DINOv3~~\citep{simeoni2025dinov3}, ResNet50~~\citep{resnet}).
+This weakness is not limited to image modality: as shown in Figures~\ref{fig:radar_direct_prompting} and~\ref{fig:radar_agentic}, AI baselines are consistently compressed relative to the best human-AI collaboration teams across all additional modalities, including CSV, PDF, text, and JSON, indicating a broad inability to fully exploit the information available in each data type.

 \textbf{Over-reliance on generic pipelines.} AI tends to default to familiar patterns: loading data, applying standard preprocessing, and training with gradient-boosted models or random forest.
 While this baseline approach can produce an executable pipeline and works reasonably well for simple tasks, it performs poorly when domain-specific insight is essential, as in AgentDS challenges.